 as they have each fall before,

-to all those for whom I yearn,
+to the ones for whom I yearn,

 to the lost who are no more.